insyirahnazim/web-app-security-enhancement/README.md

 ## 3.5 Database Security Principles

-Database security was enhanced by implementing Laravel's built-in security mechanisms to prevent SQL injection attacks, secure user authentication, and protect sensitive user information.
+Database security was enhanced by leveraging and strengthening Laravel's built-in security mechanisms to prevent SQL injection attacks, secure user authentication, and protect sensitive user information.

-Instead of executing raw SQL queries, the system utilizes Laravel Eloquent ORM and Query Builder, which automatically apply prepared statements and parameter binding.
-This separates user input from SQL commands and prevents malicious SQL code from being executed.
+The system utilizes Laravel Eloquent ORM and Query Builder, which automatically apply prepared statements and parameter binding.
+This existing mechanism separates user input from SQL commands and prevents malicious SQL code from being executed.
+The enhancement ensures that no raw SQL queries are introduced throughout the application, maintaining this protection consistently.

 User authentication is handled through Laravel's built-in authentication system:
 ```php
 Auth::attempt($credentials, $remember);
 ```

-This approach ensures that login credentials are securely processed without exposing the application to SQL injection vulnerabilities.
+This was retained and strengthened with server-side input validation added before the authentication process, ensuring that login credentials are securely processed without exposing the application to SQL injection vulnerabilities.

-In addition, server-side input validation was implemented before data is processed or stored in the database.
-For user registration, strong password policies were enforced:
+In addition, **server-side input validation** was implemented before data is processed or stored in the database.
+For user registration, the original basic password rule was replaced with a strong password policy:

 ```php
 'password' => [